 Kali River Rapids is the wettest ride in all of Disney World.
 (OK, maybe some of the water park rides are wetter.)
-It also may be one of the most disappointing rides Uncle Walt's boys have designed.
-(Yep, Dad said disappointing.)
+While this isn’t one of Dad’s favorite rides, it has a devoted following and you might just love it!

 Kali River Expeditions invites you to explore Chanranadi River where you can see the incredible beauty of the area.

 Disney has great preshows and this is one of the most elaborate in the park.
 As you wind through the lines you’ll see shrines, statues, ruins and overgrown landscape.
 (Notice at the temple shoes are lined up outside.
 The Asian custom is to remove shoes before entering buildings.)
 You get to a television screen where the proprietor tells you about the environmental impact of illegal logging.

 You step on to a rotating platform where you get loaded into a 12 person raft to take a ride through the rain forest.
 Your raft climbs a 90 foot hill (what goes up … one of Dad’s favorite songs).
 During the climb you see the beauty of the rain forest.
 Birds are chirping, the air is scented with jasmine and mint.
 You reach the top and float through a cavern where the water drips freely from the ceiling.
 Then things change.